Geogouz/ARLCL-Optimizer/README.md

 Depending on the execution mode, two different types of files can be used.
 GUI mode makes use of single database files (.rss or .smpl) containing the ranging measurements for a specific scenario.
 Headless mode makes use of an additional index file containing the scenario names of multiple database files.

-This repo provides sample databases and index files.
+This repo provides sample databases and index files (see Examples).
 The complete databases used for the evaluation of ARLCL are also openly available:

 Complete Evaluation Dataset for BLE: